MayerMediaCo/personal/posts/DestructuringJavaScript-Humble_Orgins.md

+---
+title: Destructuring JavaScript - Humble Origins
+summary: The humble origin story of one of the most popular programming languages for the web.
+date: 2019-06-24
+tags:
+  - post
+  - tech
+  - javascript
+  - web development
+---
 # Destructuring JavaScript - Humble Orgins
 JavaScript is a high-level, interpretative programming language that powers many modern web applications.
 JavaScript is seated next to CSS and HTML as core technologies fueling the World Wide Web, bringing interactivity to styles and markups.